godatadriven/godatadriven-blog/content/the-performance-impact-of-vectorized-operations.md

 ### A pythonic haversine formula

-If you're scared by math but in love with Python fear not: we also present you with the ready to use Python code:
+If you're scared by math but in love with Python fear not: we also present you with the ready to use Python code (WARNING: you need NumPy to get it working):

     :::python
     from numpy import sin, cos, pi, arcsin, sqrt